masrad/ALFRED/README.md

 ```
 history_prompt: str = "en_speaker_1"
 ```
+The available "voices" that you can use should be located in the venv folder, likely somewhere like \venv\Lib\site-packages\bark\assets\prompts
 ## License
 This project is licensed with GNU General Public License Version 3, see LICENSE.md for more information